 “Much credit is due to chef Tim Loomis and his business partner, Keegan Konkoski, the competent and adventuresome mixologist,” Walter Siebel wrote in his review in the Watertown Daily Times.

-When asked why they were having such a big party for George Hendricks, Henry ‘Hairy’ Kot, his best friend, said, “George loved be-ins and happenings, so we thought we’d have a happening just for him.”
+When asked why they were having such a big going away into the yonder party for George Hendricks, Henry ‘Hairy’ Kot, his best friend, said, “George loved be-ins and happenings, so we thought we’d have a happening just for him.”

 “We never knew what the pink was about,” said Beth Hendricks, George Hendricks’s second-youngest daughter.

-Three years after struggling out of the red and pushing into the pink Tim and Keegan collaborated again on the Kreature Butcher Shop next door to Liquids and Solids.
-Tim found a new favorite t-shirt emblazoned with Meatatarian.
+Three years after struggling out of the red Tim and Keegan collaborated again on the Kreature Butcher Shop.
+Tim found a new favorite t-shirt emblazoned with “Meatatarian.”
+He grew a beard.

 “We have a counter guy there, but he’s not the butcher,” said Keegan.
 “Tim is the butcher.
 He takes the whole animal and breaks it down.”

-“When we started Liquids and Solids a good friend of mine and I went and got our first pigs together,” said Tim.
-“When we talked about it later we remembered how long it took to break that first pig down.
-Man, it took six hours.
+“When we started Liquids and Solids a friend of mine and I went and got our first pigs together,” said Tim.
+“When we talked about it later, we remembered how long it took to break that pig down.
+Man, it took six hours.”